danorder/Flsun-super-racer-Full-klipper-config-/README.md

 ########################IN BETA AT THE MOMENT ################ JAN 26 2022
 THINGS UPDATED .
-CALIBRATE BUTTON /MACRO REMVOED TILT acceleraton values note on cura enable acc/jerk controls for default marlin like values. do not use, compensate walls , outerwall wipe its generally slow and unessary.
+CALIBRATE BUTTON /MACRO REMOVED TILT.
+(TILT IS A SEPERATE BUTTOM) IF MESH IS DESIRED JUST CHANGE THE COMMAND TO bed_mesh_calibrate or use g29 and, enable mesh in config. note tilt and mesh cannot be on at the same time. acceleraton values note on cura enable acc/jerk controls for default marlin like values. do not use, compensate walls , outerwall wipe its generally slow and unessary.
 MAKE SURE RELATIVE EXTRUSION
 IS ENABLED IN PROFILE. not doing so will lead to coordinate issues.